 In the past two years, Japanese consumers, like their global peers, have increasingly been using their personal computers (PCs) for personal tasks during work time.

 This new wave of consumers are called “Workday Consumers.”
 According to Forrester Consulting’s research commissioned by Microsoft, 42% of Japanese consumers spend at least one hour a day of their work time on personal tasks.

-Also in Japan, 45% have increased the amount of time spent on personal tasks during work hours, and within this segment, 84% recognize they will continue at this level or even increase it in the year ahead.
+Also in Japan, 45% have increased the amount of time spent on personal tasks during work hours, and within this segment, 84% recognise they will continue at this level or even increase it in the year ahead.

 Likewise, 61% are regularly researching or making purchases during work hours.

 The Forrester survey results also revealed key insights about the challenges and opportunities for marketers in Japan.
-Notably, 77% of media and marketing decision-makers in Japan rate “changes in consumer behavior” as the most important strategy needed for the coming year.
+Notably, 77% of media and marketing decision-makers in Japan rate “changes in consumer behaviour” as the most important strategy needed for the coming year.

-However, those marketers lack confidence in their abilities to connect data sources to best understand the consumer decision journey, but nearly 50% recognize the need to focus on the new consumer reality of mixing work and personal tasks.
+However, those marketers lack confidence in their abilities to connect data sources to best understand the consumer decision journey, but nearly 50% recognise the need to focus on the new consumer reality of mixing work and personal tasks.